Kimmeridge planned fossil museum gets funding

 The Kimmeridge Trust, which is leading the project, said the new hall and museum would create eight new jobs.

-The Etches Fossil Collection contains more than 2,000 specimens, some previously unknown to science.'Unique opportunity'
+The Etches Fossil Collection contains more than 2,000 specimens, some previously unknown to science.

 The trust said it was the largest collection of Kimmeridge clay fossils outside of the Natural History Museum.